TheIoTLearningInitiative/CodeLabs/Hochob/documentation/ServerArchitecture.md

 - Check Arguments
 - Kill Daemon
 - Pulse Audio Interfaces Init?
 Where
 - How to abstract running of Apps?
-Should we export Services under Main.sh instead?
+Should we export Services under Main.sh instead? under .profile?